ropensci/nasapower/cran-comments.md

 # Bug fixes

+- Fix issues reported at https://cloud.r-project.org//web/checks/check_results_nasapower.html with failing tests.
+These tests should be skipped on CRAN but were not.

 - Fixes bug where missing values in POWER data were not properly replaced with `NA` in `tibble` output